Camden Snow Bowl: Toboggan chute

 The Jack Williams Toboggan Chute is 400 ft long and rises 70 ft in elevation.
 Jack Williams was a Camden local who spearheaded the renovation and documented the history of the snow bowl.
 Tobogganing started in Camden in 1936 during the first Winter Carnival.
 The chute was made of wood and covered in ice, allowing participants to slide down in their sleds.
-Despite being rebuilt in the early 1990's to match safety standards, the base remains made of wood.
+Despite being rebuilt in the early 1990s to match safety standards, the base remains made of wood.

 Volunteers partake in a slow process of building up layers of ice on the wood chute every night before a race.
 This is done through a "Rube Goldberg" invention in which bags of water with small holes are pulled up by hand.
 The cool temperatures before dawn freeze the water, creating the slide.
 Similar to the luge, sleds fly down this icy chute at hurtling speeds, as fast as 40 mph.
 In Camden, participants are sent out onto Hosmer Pond, which is frozen, and sometimes are able to travel all the way across the water.

 Every year, the Toboggan Championships are held across from the Camden Snow Bowl.
 Originally, it was held on the first weekend of February, but the date has since been changed to the second weekend of February in order to avoid conflict with the NFL Super Bowl.
 The event has been taking place every year since 1991 and allows anyone to register, making the event more of a winter festivity than a competitive sport like in the Olympics.
 This is the only organized wood toboggan event in the country.